gethin101/GG-Battle-robot/README.md

 I will control my robot through the use of the PCB remote which will be in a PLA remote case.
 There will be a joystick module that with the use of the RF transmitter, will control the TT motors on the robot and therefore the movement of the wheels.

-I will also add a few buttons on the remote, which will control the servo motors which move the PLA axe weapons and I will also add a few buttons that will carry out pre-programmed movement plans, display different info on the robot's screen and play sound effects through the speakers.
+I will also add a button on the remote to control the servo motor that moves the PLA axe weapon and I will also add a few buttons that will likely carry out pre-programmed movement plans, display different info on the robot's screen and play sound effects through the speakers.

 ---